-The assistantship appointment will exempt you from paying in-state tuition if you live in Washington State during your enrollment at WSU.
-WSU will provide you with an out-of-state tuition waiver during your first year of studies if you are not a resident of Washington State; however, the out-of-state tuition waiver cannot be guaranteed beyond one year.
-If you are not a resident of Washington State, you should begin the process immediately to establish residency.
+The assistantship appointment will exempt the student from paying in-state tuition if living in Washington State during enrollment at WSU.
+WSU will provide out-of-state tuition waivers for the first year of studies if you are not a resident of Washington State; however, out-of-state tuition waiver cannot be guaranteed beyond one year.
+If you are not a resident of Washington State, you should begin the process immediately upon enrolling to establish residency.
 Most required documents need to be in place for one year.
-Please review the requirements upon your arrival to ensure a successful application.
+Please review the requirements upon arrival to ensure a successful application.
 Students who have not established Washington State residency by the one-year limit will be required to pay out-of-state tuition, even if they have an assistantship.